hlogran/react-hangman/README.md

-# react-hangman
-This is a version React.js version of the Hangman game.
+This is a React.js version of the classic Hangman game.

 Technolgies
 =======